GraxCode/threadtear/README.md

 ```
 Don't forget to add your execution to the tree in `me.nov.threadtear.swing.component.dialog.ExecutionSelection`!
 ## Tips & Tricks
 There are some tricks that can help you identify and deobfuscate jar files successfully.
+Before running executions, decompile the code to find out what needs to be used.
+You can use the implemented decompiler for that.
 ### Deobfuscation order
 The best order for deobfuscation is `generic executions > access deobfuscation > string deobfuscation > cleaning executions`.
 ### Identification